bglbrt/bglbrt.github.io/fr/enseignement.md

     * think about 2/3 topics for the digital exploration to share with the rest of the class
     * read [John Perry Barlow’s Declaration of the Independence of Cyberspace](https://www.eff.org/cyberspace-independence)
 * Further reading
     * Walter, I. (2014).
-The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution
+The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution.
     * Turner, F. (2021).
 From counterculture to cyberculture.
-In From Counterculture to Cyberculture
+In From Counterculture to Cyberculture.

 #### Lecture 3 - The web: a “common good”?